safoex/skoltech_thesis_template/README.md

 ## How should I compile the files?
 I tested it with texlive under Ubuntu (18.04).
 Use XeLaTeX (+ BibTex) option.

+## I love to work online!
+That's fine, we respect it.
+Upload the project from GitHub to your Overleaf account, open it, add a folder "fonts" as it is written here, and in the Menu of Overleaf change the type of Compiler to "XeLaTeX".
+Thanks to tg:baibakovaVika

 Recipes for other toolchains are highly welcomed! write tg:safoex.